bojigu/thoipapy/README.md

 THOIPApy.run_curvefit(settings)

 # Contribute#
-If you encounter a bug or THOIPApy doesn't work for any reason, please send an email to mark.teese /at/ tum.de or initiate an issue in Github.
+If you encounter a bug or THOIPApy doesn't work for any reason, please send an email to ***REMOVED*** or initiate an issue in Github.

 Non-programmers can contribute by:
  - testing THOIPApy with your particular datasets